SumeshKumarjn/100-days-of-code/log.md

 ### DAY 07
 Progress of the day : Learnt how to access HTML element by using tag name namespace that is , getElementByTagNameNS.
 NameSpace, It is a strategy where we are defining some rule and it is used to identify to avoid the functionalities or the variables or the method collisions.

+### DAY 08
+Progress of the day : Accessing the HTMLusing a querySelector of a DOM object in our web api.
+The querySelector, is a method which will access the elements in the given format and by combing different types of selectors to fetch all the selectors with this particular pattern or a format then you can use querySelector.